1tablespoonbourbonor 2 additional teaspoons pure vanilla extract

 1teaspoonpure vanilla extract

 Prepare and roll out the pie crust.
 Transfer it to a standard 9-inch pie dish.
-Trim the edge until it is almost even with the edge of the pan.
-Fold the edges under and crimp with your fingers or a fork.
-Cover it with plastic wrap and refrigerate it for at least 30 minutes or up to 1 day.
+Trim the edges and fold them under themselves before crimping with your fingers or a fork.
+Cover the crust with plastic wrap and refrigerate it for at least 30 minutes or up to 1 day.

 Place a rack in the center of the oven and preheat to 375 degrees F.

 Drain the potatoes into a colander, transfer back into the pot, and mash.
-Measure out 2 cups, which is the amount that you need for the pie.
-If there’s any extra, remove it from the pot and save for another use or snacking.
+Measure out 2 cups, which is the amount that you need for the pie, and reserve any extra for another recipe.

-To the same pot, add the brown sugar, cinnamon, ginger, allspice, salt, butter, and 5 ounces (½ cup plus 2 tablespoons) of the evaporated milk.
-Place the pot on the stove and cook on low, using a potato masher to mash the potatoes further as they cook.
-Simmer for about 5 minutes, continuing to stir and mash.
+To the same pot, add the brown sugar, cinnamon, ginger, allspice, salt, butter, and 5 ounces (1/2 cup plus 2 tablespoons) of evaporated milk.
+Place the pot on the stove and cook on low for about 5 minutes, mashing the potatoes further as they cook.

-Remove the crust from the refrigerator.
-Pour the prepared filling into the pie crust.
-Gently place the pie dish on a baking sheet and carefully set on the oven center rack.
-Bake the pie for 10 minutes at 375 degrees F. Reduce the heat to 325 degrees F and continue baking until cooked through, about 50 minutes.
+Remove the crust from the refrigerator, pour the prepared filling into the pie crust, and then gently place the pie dish on a baking sheet.
+Bake the pie for 10 minutes at 375 degrees F, then reduce the heat to 325 degrees F and continue baking until cooked through; about 50 minutes.
 Check the pie periodically.
 If the crust is browning more quickly than you would like, shield it, then continue baking as directed.
+When the pie is ready, remove, and let cool completely.*

-Test the pie for doneness: lightly wiggle the baking sheet.
+*TIP: To test a sweet potato pie for doneness, lightly wiggle the baking sheet.
 If the center of the pie has a pronounced, wavy jiggle, it needs additional time in the oven.
 If the center of the pie has a lighter, more structured jiggle, it’s done.
 Remove from the oven, place the pie dish on a wire rack, and let cool.